 Gifts may be in the form of cash, checks, stocks, bonds, real property, life insurance and other assets.

 Give a Gift – Choose an Option Below:

-- I wish to make a donation to the Memorial Healthcare Foundation.
+- I wish to make a Gift to the Memorial Healthcare Foundation.

-- I wish to enroll in the Automatic Contribution Program.
+- I wish to enroll in the Automatic Donation Program.

 For gifts of securities, it may help you to know that the Foundation’s tax number is: 38-3036586.
 And, because the way you choose to make a gift may have significant tax benefits, we encourage you to discuss your gift with your financial advisors.
 Gifts to the Foundation may be unrestricted, or they may be designated for a particular purpose.
 Unrestricted gifts are allocated by the Foundation Board of Directors to meet the most pressing needs.
 You may also choose to direct your gift to an area that is personally meaningful.
 And, of course, you will receive a written acknowledgement of your gift and a receipt for your tax records.